Arturo Murillo: Incarceration in Florida

-On 26 May, the United States Department of Justice (DOJ) released a statement announcing that the FBI had arrested Murillo and four other individuals in the states of Florida and Georgia between 21 and 22 May.
+On 26 May, the United States Department of Justice (DOJ) released a statement announcing that the Federal Bureau of Investigation had arrested Murillo and four other individuals in the states of Florida and Georgia between 21 and 22 May.
 Aside from Murillo, those arrested were Sergio Méndez, former chief of staff of the Ministry of Government; Bryan Berkman, CEO of Bravo Tactical Solutions LLC; his father, Luis Berkman; and Philip Lichtenfeld.
-The two Bolivians and three Americans were charged with one count of conspiracy to commit money laundering under allegations that Murillo participated in a bribery scheme related to the tear gas case between approximately November 2019 and April 2020.
+The two Bolivians and three Americans were charged with one count of conspiracy to commit money laundering under allegations that Murillo participated in a bribery scheme related to the tear gas case.
 According to the DOJ, the three Florida-based American businessmen paid a total of $602,000 in bribes to Murillo, Méndez, and one other government official in exchange for the $5.6 million contract with the Ministry of Defense for the procurement of tear gas and other non-lethal military equipment.
 If convicted, they all face a maximum penalty of twenty years.

-On the same day as Murillo's apprehension was reported, his former brother-in-law, Daniel Aliss Paredes, was detained after withdrawing money and valuables from a safe held in the ex-minister's name.
+On the same day as Murillo's arrest announcement, his former brother-in-law, Daniel Aliss Paredes, was detained after withdrawing money and valuables from a safe held in the ex-minister's name.
 The following day, Bolivian police raided the Cochabamba properties of Murillo, Méndez, and Paredes, seeking to collect evidence regarding the tear gas case.
 Murillo's successor, Minister of Government Eduardo del Castillo, reported that officers had found firearms, ammunition, and firearm boxes, as well as trace amounts of marijuana and a smoking pipe at his house.
-In addition, three vehicles owned by the former minister were seized.
+Three vehicles owned by the former minister were seized.
 At around 10:00 a.m. on 28 May, officers arrested Murillo's sister and Aliss Paredes' ex-wife, Mireya Murillo, on charges of legitimizing illicit profits.